 You tried these various applications, databases and platforms to get a complete view of a domain such as customer or product data.

 Whether you’re in finance, manufacturing, healthcare or another industry, you likely sought out a complete, 360-degree view of your customer or product data to drive strategic initiatives like digital transformation or even to answer questions like “Who are my most profitable customers?” and “Where do I have cross- and up-sell opportunities?”

 It is critical to note that you need insights across your critical data domains to answer these questions.
 In short, no real-world business problems involve only a single domain — so why limit your data-management strategy in this way?

 You need a solution that grows with you.
 The core advantage of using master data management to achieve a customer or product 360 is that it is a comprehensive platform approach that can grow and evolve with your needs, rather than a one-off attempt to solve a narrow problem in a single domain.

 While it may sound appealing to quickly spin up another application to solve your customer, product or other data issue, this will end up being another data silo to contend with.

 A platform-based approach is best for connecting disparate data sources and matching, merging and enriching your data into a trusted golden record.
 And by doing this across all your domains simultaneously, you can make this single source of truth available to all your source systems and databases simultaneously.

 Go beyond customer 360 with a comprehensive, platform-based approach to MDM.
-Read the full 4 Symptoms of a Lackluster Customer 360 eBook today to go beyond a Customer or Product ‘360’ and start your journey on the path to trusted data.
+Read the full 4 Symptoms of a Lackluster Customer 360 guide today to go beyond a Customer or Product ‘360’ and start your journey on the path to trusted data.